-(1) it is not scientific, and (2) its major proponents try to create the impression that it is scientific.
+- its major proponents try to create the impression that it is scientific.

 An immediate problem with the definition based on (1) and (2) is that it is too wide.
-There are phenomena that satisfy both criteria but are yet not commonly called pseudoscientific.
+There are phenomena that satisfy both criteria but are not commonly called pseudoscientific.
 One of the clearest examples of this is fraud in science.
 This is a practice that has a high degree of scientific pretence and yet does not comply with science, thus satisfying both criteria.
 Nevertheless, fraud in otherwise legitimate branches of science is seldom if ever called “pseudoscience”.
 The reason for this can be clarified with the following hypothetical examples (Hansson 1996).

-Case 1: A biochemist performs an experiment that she interprets as showing that a particular protein has an essential rôle in muscle contraction.
+Case 1: A biochemist performs an experiment that she interprets as showing that a particular protein has an essential role in muscle contraction.
 There is a consensus among her colleagues that the result is a mere artefact, due to experimental error.

 Case 2: A biochemist goes on performing one sloppy experiment after the other.
-She consistently interprets them as showing that a particular protein has a rôle in muscle contraction not accepted by other scientists.
+She consistently interprets them as showing that a particular protein has a role in muscle contraction not accepted by other scientists.

 Case 3: A biochemist performs various sloppy experiments in different areas.
 One is the experiment referred to in case 1.
 Much of her work is of the same quality.
 She does not propagate any particular unorthodox theory.

 According to common usage, 1 and 3 are regarded as cases of bad science, and only 2 as a case of pseudoscience.
 What is present in case 2, but absent in the other two, is a deviant doctrine.
 Isolated breaches of the requirements of science are not commonly regarded as pseudoscientific.
-Pseudoscience, at it is commonly conceived, involves a sustained effort to promote teachings different from those that have scientific legitimacy at the time.
+Pseudoscience, as it is commonly conceived, involves a sustained effort to promote standpoints different from those that have scientific legitimacy at the time.

 This explains why fraud in science is not usually regarded as pseudoscientific.
 Such practices are not in general associated with a deviant or unorthodox doctrine.
-To the contrary, the fraudulent scientist is anxious that her results be in conformity with the predictions of established scientific theories.
+To the contrary, the fraudulent scientist is usually anxious that her results be in conformity with the predictions of established scientific theories.
 Deviations from these would lead to a much higher risk of disclosure.

 The term “science” has both an individuated and an unindividuated sense.
-In the individuated sense, biochemistry and astronomy are different sciences, one of which includes studies of muscle contraction and the other studies of supernovae.
+In the individuated sense, biochemistry and astronomy are different sciences, one of which includes studies of muscle proteins and the other studies of supernovae.
 The Oxford English Dictionary (OED) defines this sense of science as “a particular branch of knowledge or study; a recognized department of learning”.
 In the unindividuated sense, the study of muscle proteins and that of supernovae are parts of “one and the same” science.
 In the words of the OED, unindividuated science is “the kind of knowledge or intellectual activity of which the various ‘sciences‘ are examples”.

 Pseudoscience is an antithesis of science in the individuated rather than the unindividuated sense.
 There is no unified corpus of pseudoscience corresponding to the corpus of science.
 For a phenomenon to be pseudoscientific, it must belong to one or the other of the particular pseudosciences.
 In order to accommodate this feature, the above definition can be modified by replacing (2) by the following (Hansson 1996):

-(2′) it is part of a non-scientific doctrine whose major proponents try to create the impression that it is scientific.
+- it is part of a non-scientific doctrine whose major proponents try to create the impression that it is scientific.